rotki/rotki/docs/api.rst

    :statuscode 200: The task's outcome is successfully returned or pending
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 401: No user is currently logged in
    :statuscode 404: There is no task with the given task id
-      :statuscode 409: No user is currently logged in
    :statuscode 500: Internal rotki error
    :statuscode 502: Problem contacting a remote service

 Cancel ongoing async tasks